tangbinbai/fish/grade-one/useful-expressions.md

 	Is he your father?
 	Yes, he is.
 No, he isn't.

-# Let children recognise animal body parts.
+# Let children recognize animal body parts.